 - Increase brand awareness when you need to set yourself apart from competitors or if the business is relatively new.
 Use a sharing campaign and measure metrics like influencer mentions, follower numbers, retweets and app downloads generated by social media.

 - Increase website traffic by driving social media followers to website landing pages.
-Pay attention to metrics like time on site, visits from social sites and total website visits.
+Pay attention to metrics like time on site, visits from social bookmarking sites and total website visits.

 - Improve conversion rates via web forms where social followers sign up for discount offers or newsletter lists.
 Track metrics such as assisted social conversions, total site entries and total conversions.